IEZ-UBN/forceR/cran-comments.md

   field in the form Authors (year) <doi:10.....> or <arXiv:.....>?

 Answer 1:
+  We have changed the line
+  year         = "in press",
+  to
+  year         = "2022",

-  The article describing this poackage was just accepted in 'Methods in Ecology
+  However, the article describing this package was just accepted in 'Methods in
-    and Evolution' today.
-However, we have no doi yet.
-As soon as we get one, we will update the info on the CRAN package.
+    Ecology and Evolution' today.
+As soon as we get one a DOI, we will update the info on the CRAN package.